Europe - Frankfurt

 For a comprehensive review of the Europe market, click below:

 Frankfurt is the largest financial centre in continental Europe and ranks among the world’s leading financial centres.
 It is home to the European Central Bank, the Frankfurt Stock Exchange and several large commercial banks.
 In addition, the city has a long tradition of staging trade fairs and is home to Messe Frankfurt, one of the largest trade fair venues in the world.
 Owing to its central location within Germany and Europe, Frankfurt is a major air, rail and road transport hub.
 Frankfurt Airport is one of the busiest airports in the world in terms of passenger traffic (the fourth busiest in Europe) and the city’s central railway station is one of the largest rail hubs in Europe.
 In 2015, the development of the airport’s third terminal began.
-Once finished it will enable the airport to welcome around 20 million additional passengers a year; however, since the management of the airport doesn’t expect passenger volumes to return to pre-pandemic levels before 2026, as of March 2022 there are no plans to inaugurate Terminal 3 any earlier than that.
+The first construction phase was initially scheduled for completion in 2023; however, owing to delays caused by the pandemic, it is now not expected to open any time before 2026, at the earliest.
+With a capacity of around 21 million passengers a year, the new terminal will increase the overall airport capacity to around 91 million passengers.

-Frankfurt’s pipeline stands at around 5,200 new rooms coming to the market in the next couple of years and over 3,000 new rooms fall into the upscale category.
-This marks a 17.0% increase compared to the current supply and is one of the heaviest among the European cities.
-The most relevant new opening are the 375-room NHOW Frankfurt ( May 2022), the 506-room Scandic Frankfurt Hafenpark (June 2022) and the 416-room NH Collection Frankfurt ( February 2023).
+Frankfurt’s pipeline stands at around 5,200 new rooms coming to the market in the next few years and more than 3,000 of those new rooms fall into the upscale category.
+This marks a 16% increase in the current supply, and is one of the heaviest pipelines in Europe.
+The most relevant new openings are the 527-room Steigenberger Congresshotel Gateway Gardens (Q4 2024), the 181-room Hyatt House Frankfurt City Goetheplatz (Q1 2025) and the 155-room Kimpton Frankfurt am Main (Q1 2025).

-In 2021, Frankfurt registered a modest increase in hotel values of 2.1%, as indicated in our Hotel Valuation Index 2022.
-Frankfurt’s substantial dependency on business demand is expected to continue to challenge to some extent the return to normalised performance levels for this market, as MICE, and especially corporate demand take longer to recover than leisure demand.
-Additionally, the substantial new supply is likely to further depress occupancy levels in the short term, although the strategic location of this market and its economic significance help to ultimately anticipate a recovery to pre-pandemic levels of performance.
+In 2022, Frankfurt registered a modest increase in hotel values of 3.0%, as indicated in our Hotel Valuation Index 2023, though values still remain below 2019 levels.
+Frankfurt’s substantial business demand is expected to continue to normalise over the next few months, but the lack of leisure demand for this market has resulted in a slower pace of recovery.
+Additionally, the substantial new supply is likely to put pressure on occupancy levels in the short term, although the strategic location of this market and its economic significance should lead to a recovery to pre-pandemic levels of performance.

 Change In Value For Market: (€Euro)